looran/jsaccess/README.txt

 jsaccess - private web file sharing using client side crypto 2013, Laurent Ghigonis <laurent@gouloum.fr>

+jsaccess allows the secure sharing of data hosted publicly on an http server without htaccess nor server side code.

-Store files encrypted with symetric key (AES-256) and it will seemlessly be decrypted in the user web-browser on download.
+It stores files encrypted with symetric key (AES-256) and it will seemlessly be decrypted in the user web-browser on download.
 Files list cannot be accessed without the correct passphrase.
-It's possible to store files but not encrypt them with jsaccess, for example for files already PGP encrypted.
+It's also possible to store files but not encrypt them with jsaccess, for example for files already PGP encrypted.
 No htaccess, https, or any server side configuration required, as it will just serve static pre-encrypted files.